 Low-Energy Ion Beam Analysis

-A unique angle-resolved ion energy spectrometer (ARIES) instrument is available at Sandia/CA that enables direct detection of hydrogen on surfaces with low energy ion scattering (LEIS), as depicted in Fig. 1.
-In contrast to electron- and photon-based spectroscopies, element- and isotope-specific detection of hydrogen on surfaces is a unique strength of LEIS.
-Hydrogen is detected by scattering low energy (typically < 3 keV) He+ from chemisorbed deuterium, as described in Ref.
-1. It is also possible to use heavier ions such as Ne+ to detect hydrogen isotopes recoiled from the surface using a technique known as direct recoil spectroscopy (DRS).2 In practice, both LEIS and DRS can be performed simultaneously using an electrostatic analyzer to measure scattered and recoiled ions energies.
-Both techniques are amenable to technical surfaces, such as pressed powders, and thin films, but samples must be compatible with the UHV environment of the chamber (i.e., materials that outgas may not be useable).
-Structural information (e.g. the hydrogen binding configuration) can also be measured for ordered surfaces.
+Sandia has developed unique instrumentation for direct detection of hydrogen on surfaces with low energy ion scattering (LEIS) and direct recoil spectroscopy (DRS).
+In contrast to electron- and photon-based spectroscopies, element- and isotope-specific detection of hydrogen on surfaces is a unique strength of these low-energy ion beam techniques.
+Hydrogen is detected either by scattering low energy (typically < 3 keV) light ions (typically He+) from chemisorbed deuterium or using heavier ions (such as Ne+) to produce recoiled hydrogen.
+Both LEIS and DRS can be performed simultaneously to measure scattered and recoiled ion energies and are amenable to technical surfaces, such as pressed powders, and thin films.
+The samples must be compatible with the UHV environment of the chamber (i.e., materials that outgas made not be useable).
+Structural information (including the hydrogen binding configuration) can also be measured for ordered surfaces.
 LEIS offers high surface specificity (typically only the first two atomic layers are probed) due to the limited range of the ions within the material and neutralization effects.